dickoa/rhdx/README.md

 ## downloaded 68 KB
 ```

-We can also read the resources directly in R
+We can also read the resources directly into our R session

 ``` r
 dplyr::glimpse(resources[[1]]$read_session())